Product Stewardship: Overview

 2018 amendments to Prop 65 require most labels to specify a least one listed chemical present in the product.
 However, some warnings on a product itself or on immediate packaging can omit the naming of a specific chemical.
 Special rules apply to furniture.

 It is a widely understood principle of foam chemistry that isocyanates are completely consumed in reaction with polyols to produce FPF.
 Some academic studies and blogs claim a residual presence of isocyanates in cured foam.
 However, there is evidence that the detected TDI is, at least in part, an artifact of the solvent extraction methods which partially decompose the foam into constituent chemicals.
-The International Isocyanate Institute (III) has contracted with an independent laboratory to evaluate five grades of recently-cured FPF collected by PFA for the possible surface presence of TDI and MDI.
-The foam samples have been collected and analyzed, and results should be peer-reviewed and published in 2019.
+The International Isocyanate Institute (III) initiated research by an independent laboratory to evaluate five grades of recently-cured FPF collected by PFA for the possible surface presence of TDI and MDI.
+The findings should be peer-reviewed and published in 2019.
 At the May 2019 PFA Technical Session, Tim Feeley of Covestro described the development of the migration testing method used in this research, and reported some test results.

 VOC Emissions from Automotive Foam